stefanbylund/zxnext_layer2/README.md

 ## Known Problems

+Reading readable Next hardware registers is not supported by CSpect.

 Flipping between the main and shadow layer 2 screens doesn't work properly in ZEsarUX.

 Hardware vertical scrolling doesn't work properly in ZEsarUX.

-Changing layer priorities between layer 2 and ULA screens doesn't work properly in ZEsarUX.
+The global transparency colour is not supported for the ULA screen in ZEsarUX.

-Paging the main layer 2 screen to the top 16K RAM doesn't work properly in ZEsarUX.
+Paging the main layer 2 screen to the top 16K RAM doesn't work in ZEsarUX.

 When using the ZEsarUX emulator, the layer2_draw_text() function, if using the Spectrum ROM font, only works if the TAP file is given as a command-line argument